directvt/vtm/doc/architecture.md

     # Note: Make sure `socat` is installed.
     ```

+## Standard I/O streams monitoring

+vtm allows developers to visualize standard input/output streams of the running CUI applications.
+Launched in the `Desktop Monitor` mode, vtm will log the event stream of each terminal window with the `Logs` switch enabled.

+Important: Avoid enabling the `Logs` switch in the terminal window hosting the `Desktop Monitor` process running, this may lead to recursive event logging of event logging with unpredictable results.

+Important: Be careful with enabling the `Logs` switch when working with sensitive information, since all IO events, including keypresses, are logged in this mode.

 # Desktop Taskbar

 The taskbar menu can be configured using a settings file `~/.config/vtm/settings.xml` (`%USERPROFILE%\.config\vtm\settings.xml` on Windows):